Handwriting practice for teenagers.

 It takes this long for a habit to change.
 Handwriting can be improved.
 But there will be no overnight success.
 Your teenager needs to accept that improving their writing style is a strategic move.
 There are no quick fixes.

-Mistakes (what not to do when doing handwriting practice with your teenager)
+Mistakes (what NOT to do when doing handwriting practice with your teenager).

 Thinking cursive matters

 Cursive writing or joined up writing is a handwriting style.
 It is a choice.
 What matters is legibility and speed.
 Joined up writing, if not done right, can affect readability.
-The number of words written on the page is what counts.

 Staying up late